pyeventsourcing/esdbclient/README.md

 This method has a required `name` argument, which is a Python `str` that specifies the name of a projection.

-This method also has three optional arguments, `partition`, `timeout`, and `credentials`.
+This method also has two optional arguments, `timeout` and `credentials`.

-The optional `partition` argument is a Python `str` which specifies a "partition".
-The default value of `partition` is the empty string.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.